miguelcoria94/WEEK-12-REVIEW/README.md

 * the app can then retrieve the user's account info and make it available to other middleware, the route handler and the view

+### what is authorization

+* authorization is the process of determing if the currently logged in user has access to an apps data or features

+* sometimes data is associated directly with a user